Psalm 27:8, NASB

 We saw in John 17:3 (above) that the essence of eternal life is knowing God the Father and His Son Jesus, the Lord and Savior.
 Not just knowing about, but knowing in a deep and personal way.

-God has given Christians the Holy Spirit for a variety of beneficial purposes.
+God has given Christians the Holy Spirit for a variety of divine purposes.
 One of those works of the Spirit in us is to reveal the Father and the Son to us, so that we may know them better (see also John 15:26).

 Let’s close with our opening Scripture.
 God’s will and desire for us is that we seek His face.
 That is, seek Him, pray to Him, draw near to Him, meditate upon Him, worship Him, and the like.
 Has God touched your heart so that you too are feeling this divine drawing to seek after Him and grow ever closer to Him in times of prayer and devotion?
 How about each of us joining together in an informal way and asking God to pour out upon each of us daily a “spirit of prayer” (Zechariah 12:10 & others).